-If you want an excellent fly reel, then it’s vital that you match up your reel weight to your fly rod and fly line weight.
+If you want a quality fly reel, then it’s vital that you match up your reel weight to your fly rod weight and fly line weight.
 You just can’t get a fly reel that can do it all.
-You need to narrow it down so that your rod, reel and line will work smoothly together – it’s all about the teamwork here!
+You need to narrow it down so that your rod, reel and line will work smoothly together – it’s all about teamwork here!

 What Size Arbor To Go For?

 When buying a fly reel, you generally have the choice between a standard, mid, or large-sized arbour.
 This basically means how much space there is between the centre spindle and the spool base.
 A large arbour reel will have more space between the spindle and the spool base.

-A larger arbor means that you have a more substantial frame. giving you the capacity to hold more backing while being able to retrieve your line quickly.
+A larger arbour means that you have a more substantial frame. giving you the capacity to hold more backing, all while being able to retrieve your line quickly.
 Your line will have less coil memory too.
 Although they are generally light in weight, a fly reel with a large arbor will be bulkier to hold and travel with.